SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 > eligible to get vaccinated.

 The early days of vaccination were desperate times, and those most at risk reached out to get shots ASAP.
-(Your humble Weekend Editor and Editrix, as junior senior citizens, were among them.)
+(Your humble Weekend Editor and Editrix, as junior senior citizens, were happily among them.)
 But as soon as we dipped into the general population, the knuckleheads began to scream against vaccinations, for reasons ranging from superstition to insanity.
 As [Derek Lowe, the formidable med-chem blogger at _In the Pipeline_ at _Science Translational Medicine_ put it](https://www.science.org/content/blog-post/usefulness-rebuttal):